SamVerschueren/aws-lambda-env/README.md

 ### lambdaEnv(context)

-Returns the alias of the lambda invocation or `undefined` if no alias was found.
+Returns the alias or version of the lambda invocation.
+Returns `undefined` if `$LATEST` is executed.

 #### context